||||

 This produces a two-way degradation.
 The machine systems become more accurate at predicting the language on which the systems have been trained because the language itself converges toward the statistical center.
 Humans become less capable of producing language that deviates from that center, because the deviation-producing mechanisms (surprise, inefficiency, variation) have been attenuated.
 The language continues to function in that it can convey information, and coordinate action, but it loses the generative capacity, the semantic depth, the cultural memory encoded in inefficiency.

 The culture does not collapse; the language does not cease to function.
 Instead, both ossify becoming more efficient by some measure and less alive by all honest human measure.
-The pinecones diminish.
+Too few pinecones.
 The forest persists precariously and does not flourish.

 The question is whether a culture organized around machine systems can sustain the inefficiencies that make the culture itself generative.
 Can a society that has outsourced language generation to predictive machines preserve the capacity for linguistic innovation?
 Can a society that has outsourced meaning-making to engagement algorithms preserve the capacity for meaningfulness?
 Can a society that has optimized every domain for efficiency preserve the domains in which inefficiency is essential?